 Main usage of Novae¶

-This tutorial shows how to load a Novae model, apply it on your spatial data, and plot results.
-We show usage on spatial data with single-cell resolution (e.g., Xenium, MERSCOPE), but we will also soon make a tutorial for spot resolution data (e.g. Visium).
+This tutorial shows how to load a Novae model, apply it to your spatial data, and plot results.
+We show Noave's usage for spatial data with single-cell resolution (e.g., Xenium, MERSCOPE), but we will also soon make a tutorial for spot resolution data (e.g., Visium).

-Make sure you have installed Novae as detailed in the installation guide, e.g. using pip install novae
+Make sure you have installed Novae, e.g. using pip install novae

 import novae